The Luxury Housing Market in 2020: 6 Trends to Watch

 When people come to visit, elite buyers want more than a guest room they want a guest suite.
 Suites are often equipped with a bed, a small workspace, a TV viewing area, a bathroom, and in some cases, a small kitchen area.

 • Lounge pools

-As mentioned, having a quiet day sitting on the deck of your own pool is ideal.
+It is ideal to have a quiet day sitting on the deck of your own pool.
 Depending on the buyer, the pools can be a simple, understated area or it can be a focal point of the home with grand features like waterfalls, lush landscaping, and outdoor showers.

 • Smart home features

-The increase in home automation has more buyers looking for smart home features.
+More buyers are looking for smart home features as the trend in home automation increases.
 In new homes and resort communities, having phone-controlled thermostats, window treatments, music on demand, and voice-activated activities are fairly common.
-Buyers looking at older homes often have automation features installed after-the-fact, which can be difficult and costly.
+Buyers looking at older homes often install automation features after-the-fact, which can be difficult and costly.

-High-end home sales are expected to climb this year, and secluded, tropical destinations like luxury homes in East Cape will likely be a hub of activity.
+High-end home sales are expected to climb this year.
+Secluded, tropical destinations like luxury homes in East Cape will likely be a hub of activity.
 Buyers might be more willing to buy this year, but they do have a definitive wish list.
-Residences offering exclusive opportunities to beaches and activities, personalized on site-services, and elevated home features like guest suites and home automation will sell well in 2020.
+Residences with exclusive access to beaches and activities, personalized on site-services, and elevated home features will sell well in 2020.